 When I want to disinfect I simply screw a spray top onto my hydrogen peroxide bottle and another spray top onto my white vinegar bottle.
 I then spray and wipe with one cleaner and then the other.
-This is a great bathroom disinfecting cleaner when kiddos are sick.
+(This makes a great bathroom disinfecting cleaner when kiddos are sick.)

-If you want a disinfecting cleaner you can mix and store in a bottle safely, try my Natural Fabric and Room Refresher, it doubles as a surface disinfectant and safely freshen the whole house!
+If you want a disinfecting cleaner you can mix and store in a bottle safely, try my Lemon Infused Disinfectant Spray Cleaner recipe or Natural Fabric and Room Refresher recipe (it doubles as a surface disinfectant) both disinfect the whole house!

 2. Baking Soda + Vinegar = Water and Sodium Acetate

 Baking soda and vinegar are a bubbling combination, BUT those bubbles are not doing any deep cleaning.

 The risk: Wasting your money.
 Baking soda is basic while vinegar is acidic, their reaction produces water and sodium acetate.
 This is an ineffective homemade cleaning solution of water with a tiny amount of salt in it.

 How to use them effectively: Don’t waste your time cleaning with an ineffective cleanser!
 Instead use baking soda as a scouring agent to clean ovens, sinks, and bathrooms and simply rinse with tap water.

 Use the vinegar as a scum busting glass cleaner or as an odor neutralizer.
 My favorite glass cleaner recipe combines vinegar and vodka to make your glass surfaces sparkle!